bvbohnen/X4_Customizer/README.md

   * Increase_AI_Script_Waits

     Increases wait times in ai scripts, to reduce their background load and improve performance.
-Waits under "visible" attention will not be modified.
+Separate modifiers are applied to "in-vision" and "out-of-vision" parts of scripts.
 Expected to have high impact on fps, at some cost of ai efficiency.

 ***

-Ships Transforms:
+Surface_Elements Transforms:

-  * Adjust_Ship_Crew_Capacity

-    Adjusts the crew capacities of ships.
-Note: crewmen contributions to ship combined skill appears to adjust downward based on max capacity, so increasing capacity can lead to a ship performing worse (unverified).

-  * Adjust_Ship_Drone_Storage

-    Adjusts the drone ("unit") storage of ships.

-  * Adjust_Ship_Hull

-    Adjusts the hull values of ships.

-  * Adjust_Ship_Missile_Storage

-    Adjusts the missile storage of ships.

-  * Adjust_Ship_Speed

-    Adjusts the speed and acceleration of ships, in each direction.

-  * Adjust_Ship_Turning
+  * Rebalance_Engines

-    Adjusts the turning rate of ships, in each direction.
+    Rebalances engine speed related properties across purposes and maker races.
+Race balance set relative to argon engines of a corresponding size, purpose, mark 1.
+Higher marks receive the same scaling as their mark 1 counterpart.
+Purpose balance set relative to allround engines of a corresponding size and mark.

-  * Rescale_Ship_Speeds
+  * Remove_Engine_Travel_Bonus

-    Rescales the speeds of different ship classes, centering on the give target average speeds.
-Ships are assumed to be using their fastest race mk2 engines.
-Averaged across all ships of the rule match.
+    Removes travel mode bonus from all engines by setting the speed multiplier to 1 and engage time to 0.

 ***